Skip to content

 Zapier is the most accessible with the largest app library—perfect for simple automations.
 Make (formerly Integromat) offers more power and better pricing for complex workflows. n8n is the best self-hosted option for teams wanting control.
 For simple needs, native app integrations may be enough without a dedicated automation tool.

 Automation tools eliminate the busywork of moving data between apps, triggering actions, and maintaining manual processes.
 They're the digital equivalent of hiring an assistant who never sleeps, never makes typos, and works instantly.
-The barrier to entry has dropped dramatically—you don't need a developer to connect your CRM to your email marketing tool anymore.
+The barrier to entry has dropped considerably—you don't need a developer to connect your CRM to your email marketing tool anymore.
 But with great power comes great potential for over-engineering simple problems.

 What Are Automation Tools?